 The consequences of a complaint or breach

-HIPAA covered entities are not monitored by the HHS for HIPAA compliance.
-Covered entities (including their employees and business associates) are expected to have understood the HIPAA regulations, conducted a risk assessment of all their procedures and put in place a documented set of policies and processes that show how they protect PHI and ePHI in the course of their work.
+The HHS does not monitor HIPAA-covered entities for HIPAA compliance.
+Covered entities (including their employees and business associates) are expected to have understood the HIPAA regulations, conducted a risk assessment of all their procedures, and put in place a documented set of policies and processes that show how they protect PHI and ePHI in the course of their work.
 They are also required to ensure that their employees are properly and periodically trained in aspects of HIPAA compliance.

-Patients are not required to perform any assessment, and can go by their personal sense of whether their privacy might have been compromised.
-No matter what the path, once reported, the OCR carries out an investigation, which can, depending on the severity of the complaint, lead to a compliance audit.
-Such audits can be comprehensive, and probe any and all aspects of the medical practice and need not be confined to just the initial cause.
-Depending on the results of the audit, the OCS may impose fines and penalties.
+Patients are not required to perform any assessment and can go by their sense of whether their privacy might have been compromised.
+No matter what the path, once reported, the OCR carries out an investigation, which can lead to a compliance audit depending on the severity of the complaint.
+Such audits can be comprehensive and probe any aspects of the medical practice and need not be confined to just the initial cause.
+Depending on the audit results, OCR may impose fines and penalties.
 If additional areas of non-compliance are discovered during the audit, the fines can accumulate.

-Note that OCR penalties for HIPAA non-compliance get increasingly stiffer as the violation progresses up the scale from being unaware of the violation to willful neglect without taking mitigating steps.
-It behooves every medical practice, therefore, to take all steps possible to minimize risk.
-These include everything from proper employee education on protection of PHI, to yearly risk analyses leading to taking steps towards risk mitigation, and, as always, thoroughly documenting these steps.
-A HIPAA-compliant opt-out or always-on encryption email solution is an instance of how many of the examples described earlier could easily have been addressed after a risk analysis.
+Note that OCR penalties for HIPAA non-compliance get increasingly stiffer as the violation progresses from being unaware of the violation to willful neglect without taking mitigating steps.
+Therefore, it behooves every medical practice to take all steps possible to minimize risk.
+These include everything from proper employee education on the protection of PHI to yearly risk analyses leading to taking steps towards risk mitigation and, as always, thoroughly documenting these steps.
+A HIPAA-compliant opt-out or always-on encryption email solution is how many of the examples described earlier could easily have been addressed after a risk analysis.